jundalisay/sp/content/en/research/sarkar/rarh/chapter-10.md

 [Your banner is flying like a beam of sunlight flashing through the clouds.
 I am looking with upturned face and folded hands – but I cannot read what is written there.]

 The fervour, and the ardour deep in their minds, for the infinite, stirred them to the point of bátulatá [madness].

-And this bátulatá gave birth to the Bául Márga [Path of Baul], Baul music and the Baul ideology.
+This bátulatá gave birth to the Bául Márga [Path of Baul], Baul music and the Baul ideology.

 Baul music is always characterized by a single tune, a single resonated impact.

 Hence a Baul song is played on one string – on an ektárá [“single-stringed” instrument].

 Ek mane tor ektárát́i
 Ekt́i sure bendhe rákhis.